LeTadas/TuistExample/README.md

 #### Strings

 Strings are located in the `Module/Resources/Strings` folder.
 Each Module has its own `.strings` file.
-For example when creating new UI module `Foo` string will be located in `Foo/Resources/Strings/Foo.strings`.
+For example when creating new UI module `Foo` strings will be located in `Foo/Resources/Strings/Foo.strings`.

 Foo.strings